 When changing your router settings:

 Pick the right network: Most routers have the ability to broadcast two wireless networks; 2.4GHz and 5GHz.
 Whilst the 2.4GHz network gives you better range, the 5GHz network provides higher speed, or bandwidth, at shorter distances and is less congested (this is because 2.4GHz is used by most networks including the microwave).
 Your router may already be broadcasting both and give you the option to choose one over the other.
 If it doesn’t, you should be able to use different names for the two networks by going into the basic settings of your router.
-This will help you recognise which network you are connected to, and prioritise the 5GHz network for your work devices (e.g. laptop and phone).
+This will help you recognize which network you are connected to, and prioritize the 5GHz network for your work devices (e.g. laptop and phone).

 Select the right channel: The networks used by people around you often cause congestion and interference with your signal.
 You can download free software like Wi-Fi Analyzer for Windows to see all the networks nearby and what channel they use.
 If your network overlaps, consider switching to a less congested channel.
 You may be able to conduct this scan directly when logged into your router.
 Once you have identified the best option, select the appropriate channel within your router settings to ensure there are minimal overlapping networks.